gilhsu/lunch-and-learn/README.md

   - Building Access
 - Miscellaneous Notes
   - ie: "Head of Marketing the will be in attendance."

+Typically this information is shared and coordinated via email.
+There must be a better way!
+Enter **weLunch&Learn**

 ## Workflow & Functionality
 1. User Signup (Presenter only available currently)